Nintendo Direct highlights include new Fire Emblem game, ‘Mario Strikers’ and Kirby

 A partnership with Disney is also bearing fruit for Nintendo.
 It announced “Disney Speedstorm,” a racing game that’s free-to-play and will arrive this summer.
 “Star Wars: The Force Unleashed” is being ported from the Nintendo Wii to the Switch and lands April 20.

 Various titles are getting additional digital content.
-“Cuphead: The Delicious Last Course” is coming to the Switch, as is a free update to game of the year nominee “Metroid Dread” which adds additional difficulty modes.
+“Cuphead: The Delicious Last Course” is coming to the Switch, as is a free update to game-of-the-year nominee “Metroid Dread,” which adds additional difficulty modes.

 “Mario Kart 8 Deluxe” is getting more content, but gamers will have to pay for it.
 For $24.99, Nintendo will gradually add 48 courses to the game starting March 18.
 Players need to purchase the base game plus pay the additional cost to enjoy the new environments.